projetmbc-tools/for-dev/jinjaNG/readme/flavours.md

 All the flavours
 ----------------

-To indicate a dialect for templates, a flavour must be indicated.
+To indicate a dialect for templates, a flavour must be given.
 Here are the minimalist technical descriptions of each of these flavours.

 <!-- FLAVOURS - TECH.
 DESC. - START -->